 It’s suggested that as many as 80% of jobs aren’t advertised or posted online.
 People often have an idea that they want to hire someone but don’t formalize the job opening in the hope they can find a suitable candidate through their network.

 To find hidden jobs you will need to both contact people within your own network as well as contact companies directly.
 If you manage to get introductions via your network or even if you contact strangers directly, you will instantly be viewed as a person and not just a piece of paper.

 Securing an interview is key and networking and introductions are a great way to get an interview.

-5. Consider working with a career coach when finding a job
+5. Consider hiring a career coach when finding a job in Hong Kong

 - They are experts.
 They frequently help people find jobs, they should have up-to-date tangible knowledge to help find you a job.
-They can review your resume, practice interviewing skills and provide information on the most suitable recruitment firms.
+They can review your resume, practice interviewing skills and provide information on the most suitable recruitment firms for your sector.

-- Accountability: They can help you devise a plan (e.g., give you a number of people to contact each week), and then follow-up with you regularly to check your progress.
+- Accountability: They can help you devise a plan (e.g., tell you how many people you should be contacting each week), and then follow up with you regularly to check your progress.